 - Grafts pieces of bone between the vertebrae to fuse them together

 - Provides the best process for securing new bone in the proper position with metal rods and screws

 - Gives your surgeon options like advanced TLIF or XLIF/X-LIF procedures

 - Requires a hospital stay of about three or four days

 - Follows with home-based recovery for four to six weeks

 For the best lumbar kyphosis treatment available, contact the spine specialist at NU-Spine today.
-Correct your back curvature and gain a better view of life.This page was published on Oct 2, 2020, modified on Jul 9, 2021 by Dr. Branko Skovrlj (Neurosurgeon / Spine surgeon) of NU-Spine: The Minimally Invasive Spine Surgery Institute in New Jersey DISCLAIMER: PLEASE READ CAREFULLY
+Correct your back curvature and gain a better view of life.Page Updated on Jul 9, 2021 by Dr. Branko Skovrlj (Neurosurgeon / Spine surgeon) of NU-Spine: The Minimally Invasive Spine Surgery Institute in New Jersey